iseruuuuu/bottom_progress/README.md

 ## Additional information

 Thank for using this package!
-if it has some problem, please write issues in this repository.
+if it has some problems, please write issues in this repository.

 ## Github
   https://github.com/iseruuuuu/bottom_progress